Hendrix-CS/csci320/projects/webget.md

 On Windows, you'll want to compile under Windows Subsystem for Linux to facilitate the installation.
 Setting up OpenSSL is otherwise extremely annoying under Windows.

-Using secured sockets is straightforward:
+Using sockets secured by TLS is straightforward:

 ```
 use openssl::ssl::{SslConnector, SslMethod};